zhixuan-lin/forgetting-transformer/README.md

 * Short-context downstream tasks from [Language Evaluation Harness](https://github.com/EleutherAI/lm-evaluation-harness)
 * Long-context downstream tasks from [LongBench](https://github.com/THUDM/LongBench/)

+Before you run evaluation make sure you've save the model in Hugging Face format using `save_model.py`.
+You could also use our provided checkpoints to run the evaluation.
 Please see the `README.md` file in each subdirectories of `eval/` for instructions.

 ## Acknowledgements